icon-project/documentation/score/writing-score.md

 test_dict2['key1'] = 1 ## ok
 ```

 **ArrayDB(‘key’, ‘target db’, ‘return type’)**

 ArrayDB supports one dimensional array only.
-ArrayDB supports put, get, and pop.
-It is not supported to insert (adding elements in the middle of array) into the ArrayDB.
+ArrayDB supports put, get and pop operations, i.e., the data can be accessed in stack-like fashion.
+It does not support insert or delete operation (adding or removing elements in the middle of array).

 ```python
 test_array = ArrayDB('test_array', db, value_type=int)